 of St. Kitts, Firgrove and Basingstoke Veterinary Centers and

 of New Priory Veterinary Practice Brighton and Peacehaven Sussex

 thoroughly recommend the excellent work we as a rescue organisation do for these marvellous little dogs.

 We have area organisers in Southern England only.
 Please see the contact page for contact details.

-If you feel you have a good knowledge and experience of dogs and would like to help our worthwhile organisation please contact either Anna or Brian Flint 01323 434833 or Lisa Pullinger 07941 049508
+If you feel you have a good knowledge and experience of dogs and would like to help our worthwhile organisation please contact Mrs Anna Flint, Chairperson on Tel: 07973 778913 or Lisa Pullinger on Tel: 07941 049508